 Teaching English in Oman

 Demand for English teachers in Oman is considerable.
-Most people in Oman speak a minimal level of English, while it’s neighbouring countries speak far higher levels.
-Therefore, English proficiency is in demand as the country expands its horizons, while maintaining its culturally traditional nature.
+Most people in Oman speak a minimal level of English, while its neighbouring countries speak far higher levels.
+Therefore, English proficiency is in demand as the country expands its horizons while maintaining its culturally traditional nature.

 Although there is less money to be made, Oman is a beautiful country to explore.
 As mentioned above, it is one of the more traditionally Arab countries in the region.
-The culture is rich and its citizens welcoming and friendly.
-A monthly teaching salary in Oman between $1500-$3000USD, which covers living expenses with a small amount to save, depending on lifestyle.
+The culture is rich, and its citizens welcoming and friendly.
+A monthly teaching salary in Oman is between $1500-$3000USD, which covers living expenses with a small amount to save, depending on lifestyle.
 If you’re looking to make a bit more cash, consider teaching in Kuwait.

 The considerably smaller salary (when compared to other countries) can usually be offset by the fact that airfare to and from the country is covered, and oftentimes furnished accommodation is offered.